yochaigal/cairn/second-edition/wardens-guide/reliquary.md

 ## Last Breath (d6), 1 charge

   - A chipped short sword of dubious quality.
 Drive into the earth to form a crystal dome that encircles and immobilizes the wielder.
-The dome is impenetrable by mundane , and shatters once the sword is lifted again.
+The dome is impenetrable by mundane means, and shatters once the sword is lifted again.
   - **Recharge**: Deliver a killing blow with the sword, absorbing the dying victim's soul into the blade.
 There is a cunning intelligence within that speaks to the wielder, forever asking for more souls, more!

 ## Lightsucker Candle, 3 uses